 - 4. Press [SET] to convert the displayed Dynamic Photo. - The final movie format is Motion JPEG. - The final movie image size is 640×480 pixels. - 5.
 Save the converted Dynamic Photo to your computer.

 Complete!

-- This operation can be used only to convert Dynamic Photos to movies. - Following conversion, the movie will be played back three times.
+Following conversion, the movie will be played back three times.

 Step 5: Use Dynamic Studio to expand use of Dynamic Photo images to other applications.